Updated August 13, 2019

-Brexit has been a topic of conversation in the news since the first vote on the matter was taken nearly three years ago.
-With much activity in Parliament, deadlines and deals have been very much in flux.
+Brexit has been a topic of conversation in the news since the first vote on the matter was taken more than three years ago.
+With much activity in Parliament, including a new U.K. Prime Minister, deadlines and deals have been very much in flux.

 Should Brexit occur, there are many questions about how any kind of exit from the EU (deal or no deal) will affect travel.

 Although there is certainly concern that the value of the British pound will drop against both the U.S. dollar and the Euro, broader economic impacts are still very much in flux.
 Trade and the business travel that accompanies it will be impacted as companies adapt to different regulations, tariffs and checks on business between the two trading blocks.